yosephoche/genshin-impact-helper/README.md

 1. Fork this repository to your own account.
    ![](https://imgur.com/VUH3ZwB.png)
 2. Go to the Daily Check-In event website https://webstatic-sea.mihoyo.com/ys/event/signin-sea/index.html?act_id=e202102251931481&lang=en-us
 3. Log in with your MiHoYo/Genshin Impact account.
+   *If you have never checked in before, manually check in once to ensure that your cookies are set properly.*
 4. Open the developer tools on your web browser (F12 on firefox/chrome)
 5. Click on the "Console" tab
 6. Type in `document.cookie` in the console